Part 9 Debt Agreement Home Loan

 Yes, you can qualify for a home loan once you have finished your Part IX agreement!

-- You can borrow up to 90% of the property value.
+- You can borrow up to a maximum of 90% of the property value.

 - You must have around 16% of the purchase price as a deposit.